ehumphri/ipdata/README.md

 Subnets in CIDR notations that do not designate the correct network address will throw an error.

+I didn't take care to remove unsuable IP's like broadcast addresses or ip 0

 Tested on:
 ----------
 - OSX 10.10.5